Skip to main content

 • Azure DevOps delivery plan, or the SaaS platform, offers a complete DevOps toolchain for creating and deploying software.

-• With the help of the Azure DevOps server, customers can manage software projects at every stage of the SDLC.
+• The Azure DevOps server helps customers manage software projects at every stage of the SDLC.

-• A lot of Azure DevOps delivery plans are free for small teams, or they may be purchased on a subscription basis or a per-user basis.
+• Many Azure DevOps delivery plans are free for small teams, or they may purchase them on a subscription or per-user basis.

 Azure DevOps Pricing